Yvand/hugo-LDAPCP/content/docs-se/overview/introduction.md

   noindex: false # false (default) or true
 ---

-{{< callout note >}} LDAPCP Second Edition is a complete rewrite of LDAPCP (Classic), to replace it and bring major improvements in terms of reliability, administration and features.
+{{< callout context="note" title="Note" icon="outline/info-circle" >}} LDAPCP Second Edition is a complete rewrite of LDAPCP (Classic), to replace it and bring major improvements in terms of reliability, administration and features.
 [See the announcement](https://github.com/Yvand/LDAPCP/discussions/201) to know more about the reasons for this new claims provider. {{< /callout >}}

 ## Use case